waveface/WFPresentation/README.md

 # Synergized

-Public project because repo limit was hit.
+Evadne Wu at Waveface Inc., 2012.

-Deals with CSS formatting for content readable on all the devices.
+This project deals with CSS formatting for content readable on all the devices.

+## Special thanks to

+*	[Better Web Readability Project](http://code.google.com/p/better-web-readability-project/) from which a lot of code was stolen.
-Project name courtesy of Developer Lorem Ipsum.
+*	Project name courtesy of [Developer Lorem Ipsum](http://developerloremipsum.com/).

+## Licensing

+The project uses the MIT license.